 Foods that are good sources of calcium include:

 Choosing a healthy diet and maintaining a good oral care routine has long-term benefits for both your oral health and overall physical health.
 If you have young children, teach them early about the benefits of eating healthy.

-Dr. Amy Markese-Braun and the team at Dental Spa Indianapolis are ready to help you develop strategies that will promote a healthy lifestyle for you and your family.
-Contact us today to schedule a consultation.
+Dr. Amy Marckese-Braun and the team at Dental Spa Indianapolis are ready to help you develop strategies that will promote a healthy lifestyle for you and your family.
+Contact us today, or schedule a consultation online.